 A User's Guide to a Pandemic

-So, four writing centres for young people across the country joined together – Story Factory (NSW – that’s us!), 100 Story Building (Melbourne), The Story Island Project (Tasmania) and StoryBoard (Byron Bay) and created A User’s Guide to a Pandemic – a writing project that amplifies the voices of young people during the uncertainty and disconnection of the pandemic.
+Four writing centres for young people across the country joined together – Story Factory (NSW – that’s us!), 100 Story Building (Melbourne), The Story Island Project (Tasmania) and StoryBoard (Byron Bay) – and created A User’s Guide to a Pandemic, a writing project that amplified the voices of young people during the uncertainty and disconnection of the pandemic.

-Students wrote in their own time or participated in online workshops, and created pieces of writing that investigate the challenges, the unexpected joys, the boredom, worries and hopes of these unusual times.
+Students wrote in their own time or participated in online workshops, and created pieces of writing that investigated the challenges, the unexpected joys, the boredom, worries and hopes of the pandemic.

 What they’ve created is truly extraordinary.
 A book written entirely by Australian young people during the weirdest year of their lives.
 It’s full of joy, wisdom, imagination and truth – just like them.

 PS Did we say written entirely?
 Well, almost.
 We made an exception for the Introduction.
-Markus Zusak (author of The Book Thief and international bestseller for over a decade) did the honours.
+Markus Zusak (author of The Book Thief, an international bestseller for over a decade) did the honours.
 What a legend.
 Check it out through the link above!